youshen-lim/TalentSol-ATS-Supervised-Classifier-for-Initial-Candidate-Screening-and-Prioritization/README.md

 3.  **Logistic Regression with Tuned, N-gram Optimized TF-IDF:** Tuned the `ngram_range` for the TF-IDF vectorizers (exploring (1,1), (1,2), (1,3)) while using the best `C` and `penalty` found in the initial Tuned TF-IDF model tuning.
 4.  **Logistic Regression with Hybrid Embeddings (Default TF-IDF + Word2Vec):** Combined default TF-IDF (ngram\_range=(1,1)) and Word2Vec features, then tuned `C` and `penalty` for the Logistic Regression model on this combined feature set.
 5.  **Logistic Regression with Optimized Hybrid Embeddings (Optimized TF-IDF + Word2Vec):** Combined optimized TF-IDF (using the tuned `ngram_range` from configuration 3) and Word2Vec features, then tuned `C` and `penalty` for the Logistic Regression model on this combined feature set.
-6.  **Weighted Hybrid Model (Tuned TF-IDF + Tuned, N-gram Optimized TF-IDF):** This is a simple ensemble model.
+6.  **Weighted Hybrid Model (TF-IDF + Optimized TF-IDF):** This is a simple ensemble model.
 Instead of training a single Logistic Regression model on a combined feature set, it averages the predicted probabilities from the separately trained Tuned TF-IDF model (configuration 1) and the Tuned, N-gram Optimized TF-IDF model (configuration 3).
 The decision threshold for this averaged probability was then optimized.

 The models were primarily evaluated based on standard metrics (Accuracy, Precision, Recall, F1-score, ROC AUC).
 Crucially, **Precision-Recall curves** were analyzed for each model's predicted probabilities, and **decision thresholds were optimized to achieve a target recall level** (approximately 70%).
 This optimization aligns the model's decision-making with the project's goal of prioritizing candidates and minimizing false negatives.
 Confusion matrices were visualized at these optimized thresholds to understand the specific performance trade-offs in terms of true positives, false positives, true negatives, and false negatives.